jennyfothergill/hpc-intro/_episodes/12-cluster.md

 {: .callout}

-With all of this in mind, we will now cover how to talk to the cluster's scheduler, and use it to start running our scripts and programs!
+With all of this in mind, we will now cover how to talk to the cluster's scheduler and use it to start running our scripts and programs!

 {% include links.md %}